 Applying at Philadelphia International Airport:

-Our experience with Global Entry at Philadelphia International Airport was extremely quick and pleasant.
-To start, you set up your initial account online at CBP website; be sure to set your kids up with their own email addresses because they will need their own accounts.
-After you fill out the forms online, you pay your $100 fee and wait for the approval.
-Our family is big on travel cards, so Amex Platinum and Chase Sapphire Reserve both reimburse you the $100 fee, other cards have similar benefits, but these are the two we use, feel free to send us an email and we will send you a referral.
+Our experience with Global Entry at Philadelphia International Airport was quick and pleasant.
+To start, you set up your initial account online at CBP website; be sure to set your kids up with their email addresses because they will need their accounts.
+After you complete the forms online, you pay your $100 fee and await approval.
+Our family is big on travel cards, so Amex Platinum and Chase Sapphire Reserve reimburse you the $100 fee; other cards have similar benefits, but these are the two we use, feel free to email us, and we will send you a referral.

-Getting approval to set up the Global Entry interview took just a few days of waiting and setting up the interview can be a bit intimidating.
-Immediately upon receiving the email, you go to the CBP site, sign in, and search for time slots at the location nearest to you; basically, the closest international airport.
-At first, all the reservations were booked and we started to get nervous, so I called and was informed that you have to keep going on and checking, but they open up the interviews one month at a time, so they are not as booked up as it seems.
-Once September opened, we quickly picked time slots for the beginning of the month; now all we had to worry about was how long does it take after the interview?!
+Getting approval to set up the Global Entry interview took just a few days of waiting, and setting up the interview can be intimidating.
+Upon receiving the email, you go to the CBP site, sign in, and search for time slots at the location nearest to you, basically, the closest international airport.
+At first, all the appointment times were booked, and we started to get nervous, so I called and was informed that you have to keep going on and checking, but they open up the interviews one month at a time, so they are not as booked up as it seems.
+Once September opened, we quickly picked time slots for the beginning of the month; now, all we had to worry about was how long it would take after the interview?!

 Website account, application, and payment: August 9 (Amex reimbursed on 8/12)